 You could also choose traditional wedding vows that can be repeated after your officiant.

 I, [name], take you, [name], to be my lawfully wedded [wife/husband].
 I promise to love and cherish you, in good times and in bad, in sickness and in health, for richer for poorer, for better for worse, and forsaking all others, keep myself only unto you, for so long as we both shall live.

 Some couples chose the modification to the traditional vows where the response is “I will.”

 [name], will you have [name] as your lawfully wedded wife/husband, to live together in the covenant of matrimony?
 Will you love her/him, comfort her/him, honor and keep her/him, in sickness and in health, and forsaking all others, keep you only unto her/him, for the rest of your life?

 I’ve also seen couples speak both the traditional vows and then share something they’ve written for their partner.
 That’s a nice way to incorporate both the old (tradition) and the new.

-Here are the modified traditional vows which my husband and I spoke at our first wedding (yes, we had two!).
+You might like these modified traditional vows which my husband and I spoke at our first wedding (yes, we had two weddings!).

 Do you, Maria, promise to be Nick’s friend?
 To comfort him and to listen to him?
 To celebrate his successes and to support his struggles?
 To love him, respect him and tenderly care for him, through all the days of your life? [to which I enthusiastically replied, “I do!”]